Pet hotel business plan for starting your own business

 - Pet Grooming

 The grooming services offered by each groomer will vary.
-Still, basic services offered by most animal grooming facilities include a dog wash, nail trimming and filing, ear cleaning, hair brushing, and hair trimming.
+Still, basic services offered by most animal grooming facilities include a dog wash, nail trimming, ear cleaning, hair brushing, and hair trimming.

 - Pet Accessories